 Take-away: Do what you can, when you can.
 Don’t be afraid of exercise, but cut yourself slack on those days, or even weeks, when you’re just not feeling it.

 Happily, many are starting to get their energy back in the second trimester and find their nausea is decreasing in frequency and intensity.
 We recommend taking advantage of these months and getting in as much physical activity as you feel comfortable doing.
 The American College of Obstretricians and Gynecologists recommends 2-3 hours of physical activity each week.
 You could try about 20 minutes everyday, an hour long class 2-3 times per week, or whatever feels right to you.
 Remember, even a few minutes of exercise each week is better than none.

 The considerations are largely the same as the first trimester.
 We encourage you to work within your comfort zone and listen to your body.
 Take water breaks often.
 Avoid excessive heat.
 Pay attention to how you’re feeling.
 At this point, too much jumping, twisting, or bending is probably starting to feel uncomfortable with your growing belly, especially as you reach the end of this trimester.
 Modifying activity to accommodate those changes will make exercise much more accessible and enjoyable.
 Working a prenatal fitness special can be very helpful in know how to modify, but your comfort is your best guide.

-Fitness goals during pregnancy differ from those of outside of pregnancy, and we really want to use our physical activity to work towards meeting our unique needs.
+Fitness goals during pregnancy differ from those of outside of pregnancy, and we really want to use our physical activity to work towards meeting these unique needs.
 Now that you’re (hopefully) feeling better, we recommend shifting the focus away from doing whatever the nausea allows towards more specific goals.
 We recommend prioritizing activities that focus on strength, mobility, balance, coordination, and stress relief.
-Thankfully, most exercise fits that bill, but we, of course, are partial to prenatal yoga!
+Thankfully, most exercise fits that bill, but we of course are partial to prenatal yoga!
 With prenatal exercise, we are aiming to stay comfortable as pregnancy progresses, prepare our bodies for the work of labor, and set ourselves up for an easier postpartum recovery.
 We only have so many hours in the day, and it makes sense to train for the very specific demands of pregnancy and birth.

 The second trimester for many is when the typical aches and pains of pregnancy begin to rear their ugly heads.
 Most notice back pain, particularly in the low back, sometimes all the way down the butt.
 Aches in the hips, sharp pains in the pelvis, round ligament pain, and more also often make their debut in the second trimester.
 The research on relief for these common complaints is inconclusive, so anyone telling you that a certain exercise or stretch cures a certain pain is taking liberties with the evidence.
 However, we do know that those who exercise regularly throughout pregnancy report fewer aches and pains.
 So while we don’t know specifically what activity helps what ailment, we do know it’s important to keep moving.